-The head of the Legal Department and the head from the department which the contract is referred to, have the obligation to establish the communication modality of the Model for the third parties.
-In particular, in the contracts concluded by the Company with the Third Parties, are included specific clauses which provide for the obligation to comply with the Model and the Ethical Code and which violation is subject to penalties.
+As far as Third Party Recipients are concerned, the head of the Legal Department and the head of the department to which the contract refers determine the methods of communication of the Model and the Code of Ethics, which is an integral part of it.
+In particular, in contracts entered into by the Company with Third Party Recipients, specific clauses are included that stipulate the obligation to comply with the Model and the Code of Ethics with application of the relevant sanctions in case of violation.

 In order to guarantee the spreading and an effectiveness knowledge of the Decree no. 231 and of the Model, Gianni Versace has the duty to implement an important educational training for its personnel.